The Lululemon Studio is a great home gym and a slick full-length mirror all in one | CNN Underscored

 No app-only option

 I get it, Lululemon, you want to sell hardware.
-But, to be honest, as much as I like working out with The Mirror, I could just as easily take those classes on my phone or even stream them on a TV — especially since there’s no touchscreen.
+But, to be honest, as much as I like working out with the Mirror, I could just as easily take those classes on my phone or even stream them on a TV — especially since there’s no touchscreen.
 For those of us with smaller spaces, or like me, with a gym in my building, it would be much easier to pay a monthly subscription fee for the app.
-I didn’t splurge for a pricey Peloton product during Covid, but I was still able to take unlimited classes with a monthly software subscription — which was life saving during lockdown.
+I didn’t splurge for a pricey Peloton product during Covid-19, but I was still able to take unlimited classes with a monthly software subscription — which was life-saving during lockdown.

-When I spoke to Calvin McDonald, CEO of Lululemon Digital Fitness, at the Lululemon Studio launch event, he suggested that the company would consider allowing an app-only subscription sometime next year.
+When I spoke to Calvin McDonald, CEO of Lululemon, at the Lululemon Studio launch event, he suggested that the company would consider allowing an app-only subscription sometime next year.

 How it compares

-In the end, for the promotional price, you’re missing out on less advanced hardware, including a touchscreen, larger screen and AI, and swapping it out for a plethora of fun, well-produced classes.
-But, since lululemon has not announced when it will push The Mirror back to its original $1495, it feels well worth it at its promotional price.
+In the end, for the promotional price, you’re missing out on more-advanced hardware, including a touchscreen, larger screen and AI, and swapping it out for a plethora of fun, well-produced classes.
+But, since Lululemon has not announced when it will push The Mirror back to its original $1,495, it feels well worth it at its promotional price.

 Bottom line

-The mix of classes are well curated, and in addition to getting back to stuff I love, like dance, I was highly engaged with things I wouldn’t bother trying under other circumstances, like yoga and boxing.
-Plus, I can take these classes anywhere — though I do wish there was a lower cost option for just the app-based subscription.
+The mix of classes is well-curated, and in addition to getting back to stuff I love, like dance, I was highly engaged with things I wouldn’t bother trying under other circumstances, like yoga and boxing.
+Plus, I can take these classes anywhere — though I do wish there were a lower-cost option for just the app-based subscription.